 - Always have the amplifier's bias voltage checked by a qualified service center.
 Improper bias voltage will cause degradation in performance and possibly damage the tubes and/or the amplifier.
-(See the section below entitled, "The Importance of Proper Biasing", for more information on this subject). - We highly recommend that you replace the driver tube(s) as well.
+(See "The Importance of Proper Biasing", below for more information). - We highly recommend that you replace the driver tube(s) as well.
 The driver tube determines the shape and amplitude of the signal applied to the power tube(s) and has to work almost as hard as the power tube(s).